RonPlusSign/Java-Battleship/README.md

 #### Game (both players are in the game)

 * `PLAY` game can begin  (needs to be sent to all players)
-* `HIT` selected coordinates had a boat
+* `HIT` selected coordinates had a ship
    * `{ row: i, col: j }`
 * `MISS` selected coordinates were empty
    * `{ row: i, col: j }`
-* `SUNK` remote boat was fully hit, and then sunk. (the message contains the coordinates for the head of the ship + length and orientation)
+* `SUNK` remote ship was fully hit, and then sunk. (the message contains the coordinates for the head of the ship + length and orientation)
    * `{ row: i, col: j, length: l, orientation: "..." }`
 * `TURN`
   * msg: `false` opponent's turn